Stronger, Fewer, & Superior: Harnessing Vision Foundation Models for Domain Generalized Semantic Segmentation: Methods

 For simple implementation across different VFMs, we opt not to modify MLP weights at specific positions as described in the~\cite{adaptformer,lora}.
 Instead, our approach focuses on refining the output feature maps at each layer within the VFMs, as illustrated in Fig.~\ref{fig:framework}.
 Precisely, for the features $f_i$ produced by the $i$-th layer $L_i$, Rein produces enhanced feature maps for the next layer as follows:

-where $f'_i=f_{i}+\Delta f_{i}$ symbolizes the refined feature map, $x$ is the input image, $Embed$ denotes the patch embedding layer in VFMs, $n$ represents the number of patches, and $c$ is the dimensionality of $f_1,f_2,\ldots,f_N$.
+where $f'_i=f_{i}+\Delta f_{i}$ symbolizes the refined feature map, $x$ is the input image, $Embed$ denotes the patch embedding layer in VFMs, $n$ represents the number of patches, $N$ denotes the number of layers, and $c$ is the dimensionality of $f_1,f_2,\ldots,f_N$.
 Note that the layers $L_1,L_2,\ldots,L_N$ are kept frozen, and our focus is on training an efficient module, Rein, to generate $\Delta f_{i}$ as follows:

 In the context of DGSS, an ideal $\Delta f_{i}$ should assist VFMs to bridge two types of gaps.
 The first is gap in scene between pre-training dataset and target scene, exemplified by the contrast between ImageNet~\cite{imagenet} and urban-scene images~\cite{cityscapes,gtav}.
 The second is task divergence between pre-training and fine-tuning, such as the differences between masked image modeling and semantic segmentation tasks.